-Below, we walk you through the steps to run an airtight pay equity analysis and offers some of our best prevention and maintenance tips as well.
+What are the crucial factors that relate to pay equity in an airtight analysis?
+Below, we walk you through the steps for how to do a pay equity analysis and offer some of our best prevention and maintenance tips.

 What is a pay equity analysis?